1851 Grand National: The race

 Official records only state the first three finishers, the remainder listed merely as having also ran.
-However, the race was recorded in detail by most national and regional newspapers of the time, largely in agreement with the record published by the Liverpool Mercury.
+However, the race was recorded in detail by most national and regional newspapers of the time, largely in agreement with the record published by Bell's Life the following Sunday.

-Sir John and Tipperary Boy cut out the early running.
-Hope came to the front at Becher's Brook but Chris Green's stirrup leather broke at the Canal Turn and the horse retreated rapidly with no further mention of them, suggesting the horse was pulled up soon after.
-Peter Simple came to the lead along the Canal Side of the course and was the subject of a large bet that he would be the first to take the Water jump, then known as the Artificial Brook, situated in front of the stands.
+Sir John, Hope, Half And Half, Greysteel's Mare and Peter Simple were first to show from a clean start and led the field over the early fences while favourite backers saw their chances take a blow when Rat Trap refused the third fence, although Mason rapidly righted the horse to get over at the second attempt without losing too much ground.
+Hope came to the front at Becher's Brook but Chris Green's stirrup leather broke between there and the extreme turn, the horse fading out of the race rapidly.
+Peter Simple came to the lead along the Canal Side of the course and was the subject of a large bet that he would be the first to take the Water jump, situated in front of the stands.
 Tubb's mount led over the fence at the distance chair but was headed by Tipperary Boy over the Water, thus losing the bet.

-Sir John was third at this stage followed by Rat Trap, Abd El Kader, Half and Half, Maria Day and Mulligan leading the main body of runners with Vainhope, Volatile and Fugleman bringing up the rear.
-Volatile fell here and, although remounted, pulled up before reaching the first fence on the second circuit, reported as the Wheat fence.
-Penrith had been seen to the rear from an early stage and reports suggested he fell on the first circuit.
+Sir John was third at this stage followed by Mulligan, Half And Half, Fugitive, Shinrone, Maurice Daley, The Victim, Abd El Kader and Rat Trap, who had managed to make up the ground lost in his earlier refusal.
+Maria Day and Currig were next while Volatile had only Vain Hope and Fugleman behind him when he fell here and although quickly remounted, wasn't persevered with.